n8n-io/n8n-docs/docs/workflow/workflows/workflows.md

 A workflow is a collection of nodes connected together to automate a process.

-A workflow² can be started manually (with the Start node) or by Trigger nodes.
-When a workflow² is started, it executes all the active and connected nodes.
+A workflow can be started manually (with the Start node) or by Trigger nodes.
+When a workflow is started, it executes all the active and connected nodes.
 The workflow execution ends when all the nodes have processed their data.
 You can view your workflow executions in the **Execution log**, which can be helpful for debugging.

 ![Workflow²](/_images/workflows/workflows/Execute_workflow.gif)

-## Activating a workflow²
+## Activating a workflow

-Workflows² that start with a Trigger node or a Webhook node need to be activated in order to be executed.
+Workflows that start with a Trigger node or a Webhook node need to be activated in order to be executed.
 This is done via the **Active** toggle in the Editor UI.

 Active workflows enable the Trigger and Webhook nodes to receive data whenever a condition is met (e.g., Monday at 10:00, an update in a Trello board) and in turn trigger the workflow execution.